Reactive-Extensions/RxJS/doc/api/subjects/subject.md

 ## Usage ##

-The follow example shows the basic usage of an Rx.Subject.
+The following example shows the basic usage of an Rx.Subject.

 ```js
 var subject = new Rx.Subject();